hzeller/bant/README.md

 bant print ... -g "scan.*test"
 ```

+The output contains the full rule matching the grep result, highlighted text
+if output `isatty()`, the BUILD file and location where it is found, the
+fully qualified name of the target as well as visibility.

 ![print grep output](img/grep-print.png)

 Evaluation of [custom flags] in `select()` also works (partially: see note in